AkshaySiwal/SlatStack-runner-for-NewRelic-Synthetic-Monitoring/README.md

  ### 7) Command to update alert notification policy to synthetic alert :

-It will attached newrelic alert to given notification policy and you can enable/disable it with this function.
+It will update attached newrelic alert to given notification policy and you can enable/disable it with this function.

 ```salt-run newrelic.synthetics_alertPolicy_update <alert_name, required>  <policy_id, required> <action, default="true", [string]>  <runbook, default="" [string]>```